 Well, the word Gospel means Good News.
 The Gospel of Jesus is, therefore, the Good News that we received from Jesus.
 What is it?
 It starts with amazing news:

 God is love, and He loves the whole world.

 Jesus said, “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him should not perish, but have eternal life,” (John 3:16).
 “I have come that they may have life, and have it to the full.”(John 10:10)

 Do you want a relationship with the God who made you?

 Do you want peace in the midst of this world filled with chaos and strife?

 God built this desire into you.
 Animals do not struggle with lack of contentment.
 They do not mourn the wars and evils of the world.
 They do not sit around and wonder if there will be justice or whether there is something more to life.
 Humans are unique in that we yearn for the peace that can only be found with Jesus.
 This is God speaking to you.
 He is calling you to something more.

 God sees everything that happens here on earth.
-He knows everything we have ever done or thought and He still loves us.
-He wants us to have a relationship with Him.
-He wants us to Know Him.
+He knows everything you have ever done or thought.
+He still loves you.
+He wants you to have a relationship with Him.
+He wants you to Know Him.

 There is a big problem though:

 Our sin separates us from God…